All Homecare Workers and Personal Care Attendants enter their time electronically. The system we use is called

-Use the consumer’s landline phone to clock in and out.
-No internet or smart phone/device is needed for this option.
+You can use the consumer’s landline phone to clock in and out.
+You don't need internet access or smart phone or device for this option.

 If your consumer’s landline phone number is on file with the local office, you are all set to use this option.

 Check out the